omomo-finance/omomo-protocol/product/borrow.md

 ## How much I can borrow?

 The highest value you can borrow, related to the value you have supplied and the available liquidity.
 Let's say, you can’t borrow an asset if there is not enough liquidity or if your health factor doesn’t allow you to.
+Though, the platform provides the collaterization factor in order to get the overcollaterized loan and protect the user from the early liquidation.

 ***